 From September 2021 through January 2022, the study group of regulators and industry met to continue discussions on the bond proposal definition.
 Key elements discussed during this timeframe included 1) the requirement for a credit enhancement that puts the holder of an ABS in a different economic position from holding the underlying collateral directly, 2) the contractual stapling restriction, and 3) guidance for when a debt instrument is issued from an SPV that owns a portfolio of equity interests.
-Revisions from these discussions, as well as other aspects to clarify the definition and an initial issue paper were presented to the Statutory Accounting Principles (E) Working Group on March 2, 2022 and exposed.
-Subsequently, the full Working Group discussed and exposed revisions to the draf guidance until adoption.
+Revisions from these discussions, as well as other aspects to clarify the definition and an initial issue paper were presented to the Statutory Accounting Principles (E) Working Group on March 2, 2022, and exposed.
+Subsequently, the full Working Group discussed and exposed revisions to the draft guidance until adoption.